ujr/swtools/doc/Tools.md

 but its quadratic time complexity soon becomes a pain.
 For a real-world application, consider using the C library's *qsort* routine or a specialised sorting library.

+The first approach at the *sort* tool assumes that the whole input fits into memory and thus an internal sort can be used.

+ * Input lines is read into one character array *linebuf*, separated by NUL bytes.
+ * A separate array *linepos* contains indices to the beginning of each line in *linebuf*.
+ * Only *linepos* needs to be sorted, not the variable-length lines.
+ * The size of the two arrays is not known until after the input has been read; the public domain [buf.h][growable-buf] header-only library will be used to implement growable arrays.

+This design precludes NUL in the input.
+To allow null, we could explicitly record starting position *and* length of each line in *linebuf*.